contentful/apps/examples/function-potterdb-rest-api/README.md

 - `CONTENTFUL_APP_DEF_ID` - The ID of the app to which to add the bundle
 - `CONTENTFUL_ACCESS_TOKEN` - A personal [access token](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/personal-access-tokens)

+## Understating this example

+The main files that compose this event are

+- `contentful-app-manifest.json`
+- `Functions/index.ts` here is all the logic to resolve 3 party API's and wrap them with graphql
+- `Locations/*`

 ## Libraries to use

 To make your app look and feel like Contentful use the following libraries: